Radon Removal and Testing

 - Test set up and run by a radon measurement professional

 *Prices subject to change

 radon in your home

 A radon mitigation system will protect your entire home from radon gas.
 At Specialty Environmental, we know that radon mitigation is not always a budgeted household expense.
 We’d like to work with you to achieve the best value within your price options.
 To this end, we offer a variety of payment options for your convenience that will help you begin the process of controlling radon and transforming your home into a safer, healthier space.

-To learn more about how we can customize a radon mitigation system, contact us by phone or e-mail today!
 We’ll work with you to schedule a radon test or receive a radon mitigation system quote at a time that’s convenient for you.